Learn more about periodontal disease treatment options before making an appointment.

 Your Gum Health

-When diagnosed with periodontal disease treatment called Scaling or root planing is recommended.
+Depending on the severity of your situation a normal cleaning will not take care of the issues, and a treatment called scaling and root planning will be recommneded.
 This involves thorough cleaning of the root surface of the tooth.
 In this process, deep periodontal pockets will have their plaque cleaned out.
 Bacterial toxins are also removed as the tooth roots are smoothed which results in improved periodontal health.
+In certain situations a antibiotic can even be used in certain areas of your mouth for a better result.

 Evaluation of Scaling and Root Planing

-Once scaling and root planing or periodontal therapy has been done, there will be some time spent healing, following which the success of the procedure shall be assessed.
+Once scaling and root planing or periodontal therapy has been done, you will be asked to return so that your mouth can once again be assessed.
 The periodontal therapy is not the end result, rather, it is the first step towards achieving periodontal health.
 Following this therapy, there will me some maintenance required to ensure that proper health is sustained.

 There are cases where following periodontal therapy, and before maintenance can commence, further treatment is required.
 This is most likely to occur if there are pockets that have formed and have not healed the proper amount even with the best in office and at home care.
 This may result in seeing a specialist called a periodontist for further treatment.